nathanmurados/mediastyler/README.md

-# Mediastyler
+# Media Styler - customise your audio and video players!
 ## Description
 A jquery plugin that provides customisation controls for standard audio and video html elements.
-Optionally ensures that audio and video do not play at the same time and (optionally) rewinds and stops other media when a different one starts playing
+Optionally ensures that audio and/or video do not play at the same time and (optionally) rewinds and stops other media when a different one starts playing (so you can't get lot's of audio playing at once and go crazy from the noise!).

 ## What it does
 * Lets you customise the controls of a video and audio elements using regular CSS.